shawninder/adventure-logistics/www/texts/economic-strategies.md

 ## Appeal to good will

 What we're doing is encouraging safety, the protection of the environment, fun, science, physical activity, collaboration, transparency, non-profit motives, etc. This is easy material to sell!
 It's not unreasonable to expect some level of success with:
+- crowdfunding
+  - Hikster adds 1km of trails in the appp for every 5$ donated, for example
 - making it possible to pay for the free plan
 - donations (including kickstarter, indiegogo, and the like)
 - grants
+  - MontrealInc.
+Grant+
 - free publicity
 - volunteering
 - internships